wduquette/molt/README.md

 * Make molt::get_int() parse the same varieties as Tcl_GetInt() does.
 * On-going:
     * Document Molt's TCL dialect using mdbook, and publish to GitHub pages.
-* Consider adding an "object" command that defines a simple object containing a dictionary:
-  * `$obj set var ?value?`
 * Consider generalizing the Subcommand array mechanism; standard command sets can be defined the same way, and loaded into the interpreter on creation.
   * A binary extension is just a crate that can so initialize the interp.